lucyjcliao/lucyjcliao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 ## About Me
 Hi!
-My name is Jy-Chin Liao (廖芝青 in Chinese).
+I am a first-year PhD student in [Electrical and Computer Engineering](https://eceweb.rice.edu) at Rice University.
+Currently, I work with [Dr. Edward Knightly](https://knightly.rice.edu) at [Rice Networks Group](https://networks.rice.edu).

+My current research interests include wireless communications and metasurface.

-I previously received my master's degree in [Graduate Institute of Communication Engineering](https://comm.ntu.edu.tw/en/) at [National Taiwan
-University](https://www.ntu.edu.tw/english/) in 2021, where I was fortunate to be advised by Prof.
+I previously received my master's degree in Graduate Institute of Communication Engineering at National Taiwan University in 2021, where I was fortunate to be advised by Prof.
 [Char-Dir Chung](https://www.ee.ntu.edu.tw/profile1.php?teacher_id=901162) and worked on performance analysis of channel estimation and data decision.
-I also received my bachelor’s degree in [Department of Communication Engineering](http://www.ce.ncu.edu.tw/english/index.html) at
-[National Central University](https://www.ncu.edu.tw/en/index) as the valedictorian of my department in 2019.
+I also received my bachelor’s degree in Department of Communication Engineering at National Central University as the valedictorian of my department in 2019.

-My current research interests include wireless communications and signal processing.

----

-## Education
-###### **National Taiwan University (NTU)**
-M.S. in Graduate Institute of Communication Engineering
-- Advisor: Prof. Char-Dir Chung
-- GPA: **4.21/4.3**

-###### **National Central University (NCU)**
-B.S. in Department of Communication Engineering
-- GPA: 86.44/100
-- Valedictorian of Communication Engineering Department (**Rank 1** for seven semesters)

 ---